 To the batter, add a grated Granny Smith apple—an homage to the harvest season and a nod to the tradition of dipping apples in honey for a sweet new year.

-The toasted walnuts, with their earthy crunch, provide a delightful contrast to the tender crumb of the cake.
+The toasted walnuts, with their earthy crunch, provide a great contrast to the tender crumb of the cake.

 The cake batter needs to sit for an hour before baking so that the flour mixture hydrates well.

-Grease two full size loaf pans well and do not fill more than halfway.
+Grease two full size loaf pans with non-stick spray and do not fill more than halfway.

 Using a rubber spatula, scrape the batter into the prepared loaf pans.